-Another useful metric available to Premium subscribers is fair value.
+Another useful metric available with a premium account is fair value.
 Fair value for a stock is calculated according to the Peter Lynch valuation method, which looks at PEG, earnings growth rate, and earnings.
 Fair value is available for every stock, and this metric is available at a glance for all stocks within your portfolios and watchlists.

 Customization and Layout

-Yahoo!
-Finance Premium Platform Differentiators
+Yahoo Finance Plus Platform Differentiators